frappe/bench/vm/Readme.md

 #### For a build server

 Running the `build.py` script builds a vm and puts it in `~/public`.
 It also writes a `latest.json` file in `~/public` with filename of the latest build and its md5sum.

+#### Packer binary

+The binary included in this tree is compiled (for linux amd64) with a fix for https://github.com/mitchellh/packer/issues/2447.
+We can remove it once a new version of packer is released.